Australia: Energy

-In 2021–22, Australia's generation of electricity was sourced from black coal (37.2%), brown coal (12%), natural gas (18.8%), hydro (6.5%), wind (11.1%), solar (13.3%), bio-energy (1.2%) and others (1.7%).
-Total consumption of energy in this period was sourced from coal (28.4%), oil (37.3%), gas (27.4%) and renewables (7%).
+In 2021–22, Australia's generation of electricity was sourced from black coal (37.2%), natural gas (18.8%), solar (13.3%), brown coal (12%), wind (11.1%), hydro (6.5%), bio-energy (1.2%) and others (1.7%).
+Total consumption of energy in this period was sourced from oil (37.3%), coal (28.4%), gas (27.4%) and renewables (7%).
 From 2012 to 2022, the energy sourced from renewables has increased 5.7%, while energy sourced from coal has decreased 2.6%.
-The use of gas also increased by 1.5% and the use of oil stayed relatively stable with a reduction of only 0.2%.
+The use of gas also increased by 1.5%, and the use of oil stayed relatively stable with a reduction of only 0.2%.

 In 2020, Australia produced 27.7% of its electricity from renewable sources, exceeding the target set by the Commonwealth government in 2009 of 20% renewable energy by 2020.
-A new target of 82% per cent renewable energy by 2030 was set in 2022 and a target for net zero emissions by 2050 was set in 2021.
+A new target of 82% renewable energy by 2030 was set in 2022, and a target for net zero emissions by 2050 was set in 2021.

 Science and technology

 In 2019, Australia spent $35.6 billion on research and development, allocating about 1.79% of GDP.
 A 2022 study by the industry lobby group, The Tech Council of Australia, stated that the Australian technology sector combined contributes $167 billion a year to the economy and employs 861,000 people.
 In 2022, startup ecosystems in Sydney and Melbourne were valued at $34 billion.
 Australia ranked 22nd in the Global Innovation Index 2025.

 With only 0.3% of the world's population, Australia contributed over 4% of the world's published research in 2020, making it one of the top 10 research contributors in the world.
 CSIRO, Australia's national science agency, contributes 10% of all research in the country, while the rest is carried out by universities.
 Australian achievements include the invention of atomic absorption spectroscopy, the essential components of Wi-Fi technology, and the development of the first commercially successful polymer banknote.
-As of 2024, 13 Australian scientists have been awarded the Nobel Prize in physics, chemistry or medicine, and two have been awarded the Fields Medal.
+As of 2026, 14 Australian scientists have been awarded the Nobel Prize in physics, chemistry or medicine, and two have been awarded the Fields Medal.

 Facilities supporting space exploration include the Square Kilometre Array and Australia Telescope Compact Array radio telescopes, telescopes such as the Siding Spring Observatory, and ground stations such as the Canberra Deep Space Communication Complex.